rancher/cattle/docs/source/concepts/orchestration.rst

 Process Handler
 ***************

 Process handlers are the way in which you attach logic to a process.
 At the lowest level they are Java code that implement the :code:`io.cattle.platform.engine.handler.ProcessHandler` interface.
 Instead of writing Java code, you can instead have the orchestration system send out an event that you process handler will respond too.
 This means you can add logic in any programming or scripting language.
-Refer to :ref:`simpler_handler` for an example of registering an external handlers and how to reply to events.
+Refer to :ref:`simple_handler` for an example of registering an external handlers and how to reply to events.